The Best SEO Tools for Tracking Rankings of Your WordPress Website

 What else can you do for improving SEO?

 WordPress lets you sort all posts using categories and tags, which makes content management easier, allowing your readers to quickly find what they are looking for.
-And categories and tags also help search engines get an idea of your website structure and theme, meaning that you must use them properly if you want to improve your SEO.
+Categories and tags also help search engines get an idea of your website structure and theme, meaning that you must use them properly if you want to improve your SEO.

 In general terms, categories group your post broadly, analogous to the table of contents.
 Considering a personal blog, your categories could be family, travel, work, and food.
 You can also add subcategories if desired.
 Unlike categories, tags are more relevant to an individual post rather than the whole content.
 For instance, if the category is food, then your tags could be breakfast, pancakes and easy recipes.
 When properly set up, both viewers and search engines understand your site better, making browsing easier.